altai/focus2/README.rst

 * What do I need to write it?

-Python, Ruby, Node.js.
+Python and Ruby.
 See the documentation for details.
-License is LGPL v2.1.

 * Where are the docs?